idaholab/moose/modules/electromagnetics/doc/content/source/kernels/EMJouleHeatingSource.md

-# ComplexHeating
+# EMJouleHeatingSource

-!syntax description /Kernels/ComplexHeating
+!syntax description /Kernels/EMJouleHeatingSource

 ## Overview

 !style halign=left
-The ComplexHeating object implements a heating term imparted to the medium based on the conduction current.
+The EMJouleHeatingSource object implements a heating term imparted to the medium based on the conduction current.
 The term is defined as:

 \begin{equation}
   -0.5 * Re \left(\sigma \; \vec{E} \cdot \vec{E}^{*} \right) * \text{Scaling}